SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Note: beyond CPU and memory requirements, required storage size (see next section) also depends significantly on scaling.
 The calculator can be used to determine that as well.

+Also note, that specifying maxConnections, maxQueueMessages and maxSpoolUsage on initial deployment will overwrite the broker’s default values.
+On the other hand, doing the same using Helm upgrade on an existing deployment will not overwrite these values on brokers configuration, but it can be used to prepare (first step) for a manual scale up through CLI where these parameters can be actually changed (second step).

 #### Reducing resource requirements of Monitoring Nodes in an HA deployment

 The Kubernetes StatefulSet which controls the pods that make up a PubSub+ broker [deployment in an HA redundancy group](#deployment-scaling) does not distinguish between PubSub+ HA node types: it assigns the same CPU and memory resources to pods hosting worker and monitoring node types, even though monitoring nodes have minimal resource requirements.